awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssmincidents-responseplan.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Engagements`  <a name="cfn-ssmincidents-responseplan-engagements"></a>
-The contacts and escalation plans that the response plan engages during an incident\.
+The contact and escalation plan arns that the response plan engages during an incident\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `5`